lemons-studios/mission-monkey/README.md

 2. 9th Generation Intel Desktop chip or higher
 3. A Graphics card that supports DirectX11

-## Non-Windows Users:
+## 🐧 Linux Users:
-We probably won't be making any native Mac/Linux ports, because this project depends on DirectX, but if you really want to computers, A tutorial to get the game working can be found [here](https://github.com/funny-unity-game/Mission-Monkey/blob/main/WINE.md)
+There will be no support/native builds for Linux, but if you really want to play this game, check out this tutorial [here](https://github.com/funny-unity-game/Mission-Monkey/blob/main/WINE.md)
+> **Warning**
+>
+> Any and all Issues that are specific to Linux will automatically be closed, as we do not (currently) have native Linux Builds.
 ## 🛠️ Requirements to Develop

 1. [Unity 2021.3.9f1](https://unity.com/releases/editor/archive#download-archive-2021)